-If you’re experiencing packet loss while playing VALORANT, you may unexpectedly find yourself taken down without even hearing a shot.
+Say you’re destroying Haven.
+You’re tapping heads left and right, and suddenly, you’re dead without a sound.
+If you’re experiencing packet loss in VALORANT, you’re probably familiar with this occurrence.
 Players with packet loss will always play at a disadvantage versus others with smooth connections, meaning it’s an issue you should fix to have a better time in VALORANT.

-Packet loss can occur because of multiple reasons in VALORANT, and it may even happen due to server outages on Riot Games’ side.
-When that’s the case, most VALORANT players will experience packet loss, and it’ll be up to Riot to fix the issue.
-If the servers are running normally, however, you’ll need to troubleshoot your home network, since it could be caused by a local outage or error caused by your internet service provider (ISP).
+Packet loss can occur for multiple reasons in the game and may even happen due to server outages on Riot Games’ side.
+If the servers are running normally, however, you’ll need to troubleshoot your home network since it could be caused by a local outage or error caused by your internet service provider (ISP).

 Here’s how you can fix the packet loss error in VALORANT.